 According to the Mayo Clinic, using OTC medications too much may lead to “overuse” or “rebound” headaches.
 These types of headaches occur when you become so accustomed to a medication that you experience pain when the drugs wear off.

 OTC drugs are sometimes not enough to treat recurring tension headaches.
-In such cases, your doctor may give you a prescription for medication, such as:
+In such cases, your healthcare provider may give you a prescription for medication, such as:

 - Biofeedback.
 This is a relaxation technique that teaches you to manage pain and stress.